WLAN-Pi/wlanpi-documentation/docs/admin/cf912_issues.md

 7. Put the case back together
 8. Re-insert the micro-SD card
 9. Re-install the retaining bolts
-10. Re-apply the front panel sticker
+10. (On older cases only) Re-apply the front panel sticker

 ![Swap-out step 1](../images/cf912_swapout_1.jpg)<br>
 <span style="font-size: small; color:gray">WLAN Pi case & new MT7612U adapter</span>

 ![Swap-out step 2](../images/cf912_swapout_2.jpg)<br>
-<span style="font-size: small; color:gray">Remove sticker to reveal 3 x securing bolts</span>
+<span style="font-size: small; color:gray">On older cases the sticker needs to be removed as bolt heads are under the sticker.
+On newer cases, the bolts heads are accessible from the rear of the case, so sticker removal not required</span>

 ![Swap-out step 3](../images/cf912_swapout_3.jpg)<br>
 <span style="font-size: small; color:gray">Remove the 3 hex-head bolts and make sure the micro-SD card is removed (flip over the case to locate the micro-SD card - press the card in and it will pop out on a spring release)</span>